 For an active/active FireCluster, you must disable any interfaces that are not connected to your network before you save the FireCluster configuration to the Firebox.
 To disable an interface:

 - In Policy Manager, select Network > Configuration.

 - Double-click the interface that you want to disable, and set the Interface Type to Disabled.

-If you want the second device to be automatically discovered and added to the cluster, do not save the configuration file until you start the second device in safe mode.
+If you want the second device to be automatically discovered and added to the cluster, do not save the configuration file until you start the second device in a factory-default state.

 - Start the second Firebox with factory-default settings.